benvrhyn/PowerBI_Fuel_Optimisation_DMAIC_Project/README.md

     Fuel_Fact[Total Cost]
 )
 ```
-**Calculates what the current actual cost would have been if the historic savings rate was applied to the current fuek filling behaviour.**
+**Calculates what the current actual cost would have been if the historic savings rate was applied to the current fuel filling behaviour.**
 ```DAX
 M_SimulatedTotalCost =
 ([M_Current_ActualCost]/(1-([M_Historic_SavingsRate]-[M_Current_SavingsRate])))